scipy/scipy/doc/source/tutorial/stats.rst

 QMC engines are state aware.
 Meaning that you can continue the sequence, skip some points, or reset it.
-Let's take 5 points from `scipy.stats.qmc.Halton`.
+Let's take 5 points from :class:`~stats.qmc.Halton`.
 And ask again for 5 points.

     >>> from scipy.stats import qmc
     >>> engine = qmc.Halton(d=2, seed=12345)